2021 Hanna Sauvignon Blanc 750ml

 Gold Medal - San Francisco Chronicle Wine Competition 2021

 Vineyards: Our Slusser Ranch fruit is the single largest contributor.
-The blend also includes fruit from Shone Farms, Redwood Glen, Cameron, and Barnwell.
+The blend also includes fruit from Shone Farms, Mirabelle, Redwood Glen, Cameron, Laguna, Ottar, and Barnwell.

 Winemaking: Our winemaking begins in the vineyard.
 We manage the canopies to achieve flavor enhancing filtered light from fruit set on.
 Harvesting is done at night by hand or machine depending on vineyard infrastructure and block size.
 Press cuts on all lots are de rigueur.
-Combinations of inoculated and indigenous fermentations are used.
+Combinations of selected commercial yeasts are used.
 Our Sauvignon Blanc is aged on the lees until three to four weeks before bottling.
 This keeps the wine fresh and bright.
-Bottling typically takes place from January to August at monthly to bi-monthly intervals.
+Bottling typically takes place from January to June at monthly to bi-monthly intervals.

 Winemaker’s notes: We grow and vinify our Sauvignon Blanc to be fresh, vibrant, and evocative of the grapes themselves.
 We have chosen a tin lined screwcap closure—unsurpassed in its ability to retain our wines exuberance.
 Please note that proper conservation requires cool, even temperatures and the absence of light.